OpenICC/config/README.md

   * [Doxygen v1.5.8 or higher is recommended](http://www.doxygen.org)

 ### Building
-Supported are autotools and cmake style builds.
+Supported are a cmake build and a very simple makefile.

     $ mkdir build && cd build
-    $ ../configure # or
     $ cmake ..
     $ make
     $ make install